-Thrill to the immersive excitement of Grand Theft Auto, get caught up in the beats and the machine gun spatter, then stop if you can and consider why this game is so effective.
-Games like these are designed to be engrossing – addictive – and that’s just the tip of the iceberg.
-Benjamin Bratton principal of The Culture Industry will discuss the theory behind the game and what that reveals about the people who play it, the people who create it, and the people who just like to watch.
+Thrill to the immersive excitement of Grand Theft Auto, get caught up in the beats and the machine gun spatter, then, if you can, stop and consider why this game is so effective.
+Games like these are designed to be engrossing (read: addictive), and that’s just the tip of the iceberg.
+Benjamin Bratton, principal of The Culture Industry, discusses the theory behind the game and what it reveals about the people who play it, the people who create it, and the people who just like to watch.

-The Culture Industry is a multidisciplinary design research consultancy based in Los Angeles, California.
+The Culture Industry was a multidisciplinary design research consultancy based in Los Angeles, California.

 SATURDAY, 09.10.05 4PM [MOV]

 “Artist and architect Gregg Fleishman builds furniture, geodesic playground sets and geometric construction sets for children and adults that are as visually dramatic as they are practical.”